Moon swings by Saturn and Jupiter on late May and early June mornings

-Category: Space Hits: 5The waning moon swings by 4 morning planets in late May and early June 2021.
+Category: Space Hits: 12The waning moon swings by 4 morning planets in late May and early June 2021.
 Jupiter is very bright.
 Saturn is moderately bright.
 Neptune and Pluto cannot be seen with the eye.

 On the mornings of May 30 to June 2, 2021, watch for the waning moon to sweep by two bright planets – two outer solar system gas giants – golden Saturn and bright Jupiter.
 Unless you’re a night owl, you probably won’t see the moon, Saturn and Jupiter rising into your sky before your bedtime.
 But they’ll be glorious at dawn.
 Look for the threesome – the moon, Saturn and Jupiter – along the path that the sun and moon travel across your sky.
 They’ll be visible just before dawn, and (in the case of Jupiter and the moon), as dawn is beginning to break.